yiyang-opt/yiyang-opt.github.io/_publications/2024-11-18-Optics Express.md

 ---
-title: "Paper Title Number 2"
+title: "Compact detector for vector vortex beams by polarization holography "
 collection: "publications"
 category: "manuscripts"
-permalink: "/publication/2024-11-18-paper-title-number-2"
+permalink: "/publication/2024-11-18-Compact-detector-for-vector-vortex-beams-by-polarization-holography "
 excerpt: >-
   Vector vortex beams (VVBs) have garnered significant attention for their potential to revolutionize applications such as high-resolution imaging and quantum communication.